JetBrains/svg-mixer/packages/posthtml-transform/README.md

 transform({ selector: 'g', tag: 'symbol' }); // rename all <g> to <symbol>
 ```

+### Transformer as function

-Transformer also can be a function which will be invoked on each node.
+Transformer also can be a function or array of functions which will be invoked on each node.
 In this case you should handle modification by yourself:

 ```js
 // clear all <g> tags